NeotomaDB/EPD_binder/NeotomaWorkshopAgenda.md

-# EPD Neotoma 2.0 R Workshop - Bariloche
+# neotoma2 PNW Virtual Workshop Workshop

+March 1st, 2023

+8:30am - 11:20am Pacific Standard Time [Time Zone Converter](https://dateful.com/convert/pst-pdt-pacific-time?t=0830&d=2023-03-01)
 ## Socorro Dominguez Vidaña, Simon Goring

 # Overview

-This workshop is designed to provide users of the Neotoma Database with an overview of the new neotoma2 R package, and its use in obtaining data from the Neotoma Paleoecology Database.
+This workshop is designed to provide users of the Neotoma Database with an overview of the new [`neotoma2` R package](https://github.com/NeotomaDB/neotoma2), and its use in obtaining data from the Neotoma Paleoecology Database.

 At the end of this workshop, users will understand the following concepts: